Ethiopia: Literature

-Poetry
+Baalu Girma and Haddis Alemayehu have been noted as the most influential novelist in Ethiopian history.
+Girma giving a critique of the communist government in the 80s in Ethiopia in his works.
+Haddis Alemayehu giving rise to one of the first examinations of realism and a romance tragedy in his works of novel and having influenced the sphere of Ethiopian intellectual community.

 Ethiopia is highly popularized in poetry.
 Most poets recount past events, social unrests, poverty and famine.
 Qene is the most used element of Ethiopian poetry – regarded as a form of Amharic poetry, though the term generally refers to any poems.
 True qene requires advanced ingenious mindset.
 By providing two metaphorical words, i.e. one with obvious clues and the other is too convoluted conundrum, one must answer parallel meanings.
 Thus, this is called sem ena work (gold and wax).
 The most notable poets are Tsegaye Gebre-Medhin, Kebede Michael and Mengistu Lemma.

+Ethiopian philosophy has been superlatively prolific since ancient times in Africa, though offset of Greek and Patristic philosophy.
+The best known philosophical revival was in the early modern period figures such as Zera Yacob (1599–1692) and his student Walda Heywat, who wrote Hatata (Inquiry) in 1667 as an argument for the existence of God.